No matter the season, Spain’s diverse landscape means it’s always a great time for a road trip adventure. Discover ten of the best.

 Ruta Vía de la Plata: Asturias – Andalucía

 The Ruta Vía de la Plata is the equivalent of the Americans’ Route 66 to the Spanish.
 If you haven’t done this route already, it’s definitely worth it.
 The Ruta de la Plata is almost 800km long, making it one of the longest highways in Spain.

 Meaning ‘route of silver’ in English, it owes its name to the road constructed by the Romans between Mérida (Extremadura) and Astorga (León), which now joins Seville in the south to Gijón in the north.
-This is a fantastic way to discover the beauty of Spain’s western region from top to bottom.
-Definite stopovers include Oviedo, León, Benavente, Zamora, Salamanca, Béjar, Plasencia, Cáceres, Mérida, Almendralejo, Zafra and Seville.
+This road trip is a fantastic way to discover the beauty of Spain’s western region from top to bottom.
+Definite stopovers include Oviedo, León, Benavente, Zamora, Salamanca, Béjar, Plasencia, Cáceres, Mérida, Almendralejo, Zafra, and Seville.

 Costa da Morte: Galicia

 From Carballo (La Coruña) to the Cape Finisterre Lighthouse, the Costa da Morte (Galcian for Coast of Death), is one of the most beautiful routes for a road trip in northern Spain.
 It derives its name from the danger of its steep and rocky cliffs to those on land and at sea.
 Before, many fishermen lost their lives out at sea and many boats were destroyed.
 Due to this, the route is lined with dozens of lighthouses built in the 19th century to guide boats.